Due to the ongoing Canada Post strike, significant delays are expected in the delivery of mail orders. Learn More

 What Does It Mean To Endorse A Cheque?

 After a person or business receives a cheque, it is a standard practice to sign the back of the cheque.
-Endorsing a cheque is the process of signing the back of the cheque before depositing or cashing it.
+Endorsing cheques means you (the payee) must sign on the back before you deposit a cheque in your bank account to receive the funds.
 Another aspect to note here is that endorsement of cheques can be different for different countries.

 Some countries only require you to provide the date and name as part of their cheque endorsement whereas others may require more detailed information.
 Luckily, endorsing a cheque in Canada is pretty simple.
 All you need to do is sign the back of the cheque.
 The chances are that the cheque will have a marking where the payee can put the sign.